Qubit-oscillator relationships in the open quantum Rabi model: the role of dissipation: Dissipative quantum Rabi model and solution methods

-In the following subsections we are going to show the approaches useful to describe the time-evolution of the systems of interest (qubit and oscillator) when coupled with the environment through the cavity.
-First, we will find the solution of the HEM for position and momentum of the cavity, perturbative in the coupling strength $g$.
-Then, in the second subsection, we present the dynamic simulations through MPS method.
-In Appendix, we expose the solution of global LME for the composite system qubit plus oscillator, that we will use to compare with HEM and MPS results.
-We underline the regimes in which the three methods provide a correct description.
-In particular, we are interested in the cases that allow to restore and extend the typical qubit readout.
-Moreover, thanks to the MPS simulations, we will be able to verify the functional relationships provided by HEM, useful to unveil the regimes where a full qubit state reconstruction is possible, which are summarized in the phase diagram in Fig.~\ref{fig:diag_fase}.
+In the following subsections we are going to show the approaches useful to describe the time-evolution of the systems of interest (qubit and oscillator) when coupled with the environment through the oscillator.
+First, we will find the solution of the HEM for position and momentum of the oscillator, perturbative in the coupling strength $g$.
+Then, we solve the global dynamics of the qubit-oscillator system coupled with the bath using variationally exact MPS simulations and the LME approach.
+The MPS method allows us to explore the dynamics of the system beyond the perturbative limit in the coupling with the bath.
+Indeed, as the Hilbert space of the problem grows exponentially with system size, the use of exact diagonalization is prohibitive. \\ In App.~\ref{app:Lind}, we expose the solution of global LME for the composite system qubit plus oscillator.
+Moreover, in App.~\ref{app:mps} we present the method that we adopt for the dynamic simulations through MPS. \\ In this section, we underline the regimes in which the three methods provide a correct description.
+In particular, we are interested in the effects of dissipation of the $z$-component evaluation procedure.
+Moreover, thanks to the MPS simulations, we will be able to verify the functional relationships provided by HEM, useful to unveil the regimes where a full Bloch vector evaluation is possible, which are summarized in the phase diagram in Fig.~\ref{fig:diag_fase}.
 Actually, MPS allows us to go beyond the other two perturbative methods, correctly analysing strong and ultra-strong coupling regimes, when the effect of the bath is not negligible.